zogzog/cubicweb/doc/tutorials/base/customizing-the-application.rst

 Defining your views
 ~~~~~~~~~~~~~~~~~~~

-|cubicweb| provides a lot of standard views in directory
+|cubicweb| provides a lot of standard views in the directory
 :file:`cubicweb/web/views/`.
 We already talked about 'primary' and 'list' views,
 which are views which apply to one ore more entities.